Google goes Hollywood with 'The Internship'

-LOS ANGELES/ SAN FRANCISCO (Reuters) - When “The Internship,” a comedy starring Vince Vaughn and Owen Wilson, hits movie theaters on June 7, Google will be taking more than a little interest in how the film is received.
+LOS ANGELES/ SAN FRANCISCO, May 28 (Reuters) - When “The Internship,” a comedy starring Vince Vaughn and Owen Wilson, hits movie theaters on June 7, Google will be taking more than a little interest in how the film is received.

 In an unusual collaboration, the Internet giant was closely involved with the film, a $58 million Fox production which features two middle-aged watch salesmen who are determined to get a job at Google.